c6o/docs/content-partners/partners/digitalocean.md

 Of course, if your service isn't web-based then access it how you normally would in cluster, for example via TCP connection.

-Once you're done, close this teleport session by running either of the following commands:
+Once you're done, close this intercept session by running either of the following commands:
 ```bash
 $ czctl service intercept -n your-namespace your-service -x header-name:header-value --close
 ```